CRImier/MyKiCad/Laptop mods/framework_input_brkt_smol/README.md

 It is designed to fit inside the outline of the input connector FPC plug, within the motherboard outline, so that it can easily be added to existing designs.

-Markings on the PCB: "FmW input brkt" (shortened because the board has to be very small)
+Markings on the PCB: "FrmW input brkt" (shortened because the board has to be very small)

 Connector used: Amphenol 10156001-051100LF